 (This section should not be filed with the court unless required by Fed.
 R. Civ.
-P. 4 (1))
+P. 4 (l))

-This summons for (nat me of individual and title, if any) was re ceived by me on (date) • ☐ I personally served I the summons on the individua al at (place) • ☐ I left the summons at the individual's residence or usual place of abode with (name) , a person of suitable age and discretion who resides there, on (date), and mailed a copy to the individual's last known address; or ☐ I served the summe ons on (name of individual) , who is designated by law to accept service of process on behalf of (name of organization) on (date) ; or ☐ I returned the sumr mons unexecuted because ; or ☐ Other (specify): My fees are \$ for travel and \$ for services, for a total of \$ 0.00 .
+This summons for (nan me of individual and title, if any) was ree ceived by me on (date) □ I personally served l the summons on the indi vidual at (place) ; or \Box I left the summons at the individual's residence or usual place of abode with (name) , a person of suitable age and discretion who resides to on (date) , and mailed a copy to the individual's last known address; or ons on (name of individual) on behalf of (name of organization) , who is on (date) ; or \Box I returned the sum mons unexecuted because ; or Other (specify): My fees are \$ for travel and \$ for services, for a total of \$ 0.00 .
 I declare under penalty of perjury that this information is true.
-Date: Date.
-Server's signature Printed name and title - Server's address
+Date: Server's signature Printed name and title

+Server's address